hmac/hmac.github.io/posts/2019-05-19-ruby-parser-combinators.md

 ## Combinators

 To complete our parser, we need ways to compose these primitives together.
-This is where we'll meet our first combinators.
+This is where we'll meet our combinators.
 The first is `either`:

 ```ruby
 def either(parser1, parser2)